violabs/mimir/ai/kg-rag/README.md

 The quickest and easiest is to utilize Wikipedia to identify topics and then store them in a knowledge graph and a vector store for the semantic search.

-### Ingestion Pipeline
+### Ingestion KG Pipeline
 1. Read raw text
 2. Sanitize raw text
 3. Chunk cleaned text
-4. Save indexed chunk metadata in postgres
-5. Generate embeddings for text chunks
+4. Extract entities (NER) and determine relationships
-6. Store chunks and embeddings in a vector store
+5. Store entities and relationships in a graph database

-### KG Extraction Pipeline
+### Ingestion Search Extraction Pipeline
 1. Process the cleaned text (or chunks) to extract entities (NER) and relationships
 2. Store entities and relationships in a graph database
+3. Generate embeddings for text chunks
+4. Store chunks and embeddings in a vector store

 ### Querying and Response Generation
 1. Performing a vector search on the text chunks